CDL-Quantum/CohortProject_2022/Week2_VQE/Business_Application.md

 ### Introduction

 The technical problem that we were tasked to focus on for this exercise was to explore using variational methods to solve the electronic structure problem.
 For the many sub-parts of the exercise, we were using state-of-the-art techniques to solve for many small molecules like the H2 molecule or the LiH molecule.
 However, beyond just finding the ground state energy for small molecules, one of the greatest feats that we had managed to achieve was the simulation of the bond-breaking for the nitrogen molecule, a much bigger molecule that requires a far more complex simulation than most current day simulators are able to handle.
-We achieved this by using a proprietary software package that can go even bigger than most simulators.
+We achieved this by using a proprietary software package called Andromeda (https://github.com/Quantum-Galaxies-Corporation/Cepheus) that can go even bigger than most simulators.

 ### How we did it